sgarcia0206/comp122-f23/setup.md

-  1. Test your local environment.
+  1. Validate CLI tools for COMP122.<br/>
      First open a new terminal and execute the following commands:
      ```
      cd $COMP122_HOME
      cd mips